sgiraudot/LOD_specs/Reviews/review_april_2018.md

   handling of file streams or of specific data structures should not be part of the `include` files.
 Keep in mind that we are providing a _library_, not an end-user program.
-So anything related to files, structures, parameters, should _not_ appear in your package.
+So anything related to files, structures, program parameters, should _not_ appear in your package.

-* Although the data structure is a template `Container_3D`, in practise your algorithm will only work with `CGAL::Point_set_3`: you are using methods such as `input.template property_map<int>("label")` which are exactly the methods of `CGAL::Point_set_3`.
+* Although the data structure is a template `Container_3D`, in practice your algorithm will only work with `CGAL::Point_set_3`: you are using methods such as `input.template property_map<int>("label")` which are exactly the methods of `CGAL::Point_set_3`.
 The most common way to handle input data in